syseleven/grav-docs-metakube/pages/03.addons/10.metakube-linkerd/default.en.md

 ## Resource Requests

-Linkerd Add-on requests at-least 5 CPUs and 2 Gi of memory from your Metakube cluster.
-Please make sure enough resources are available in your cluster while installing Linkerd Add-on
+Linkerd Add-on requests at least 5 CPUs and 2 Gi of memory from your Metakube cluster.
+Please make sure enough resources are available in your cluster while installing the Linkerd Add-on

 ## Customization